 Use a toothpick to mark a guide hole in the center of the skirt then gently press the lollipop stick into the skirt completely.
 (I trimmed a half inch from the bottom of my stick and sharpened the top with a pairing knife before this step.)
 The goal is to estimate the height of the torso and head so the stick ends 2/3rds through the head.

 Use a toothpick to indent a few vertical lines around the skirt.

-Start with a medium ball of nude fondant and hand form the torso and neck.
+Start with a medium ball of nude fondant and hand from the torso and neck.

 Tip: As you work, you can hold it up in front of the lollipop stick to envision how it will look.
 Do this until you are satisfied with the scale and shape of the torso.
 It’s important that the torso has a nice flat bottom.